shauray8/DCGAN-pytorch/README.md

-# DCGAN-pytorch
+# DEEP CONVOLUTIONAL GENERATIVE ADVERSARIAL NETWORKS

-DCGAN implementation on different  datasets
+## Updating readme on the go !